mit-ccc/BuildingBridges/resources.md

 Coming Soon
 {: .label .label-yellow }

-A tool to assist in planning and facilitating effective group discussions and dialogues.

 ## Relationship Mapping
 {: .d-inline-block }

 Coming Soon
 {: .label .label-yellow }

-Tools and templates for mapping organizational relationships and power structures.

 ## Visualization Tools
 {: .d-inline-block }